Connector (Cincinnati): Possible benefits and drawbacks

 There may be some benefits associated with building the streetcar system.
 The projections of the 2007 streetcar study indicated that the streetcars would have a 14:1 benefit-cost ratio over the next decade.
 In addition, Downtown and Over-the-Rhine has 97 acre of surface parking lots within 0.25 mi of the line, which is a lot of potential development.
 Much of the recent investment in the Over-the-Rhine neighborhood is based on the belief that the system will be built.
 Rookwood Pottery moved from Glendora Avenue in Corryville to Race Street in Over-the-Rhine, near Findlay Market, so that it would be on the streetcar line.
 Forty-six cities either have streetcars, or are trying to develop them.
 For instance, Portland, Oregon, spent $57 million to build its streetcar system and recouped $1.6 billion in investment, so by the same projection, the investment in Cincinnati would yield nearly $3 billion in development.

 However, opponents say that a streetcar may not be as effective, or effective at all, at economic development in Cincinnati as streetcars seem to have been in certain other cities.
 That is, economic development is contextual and historically contingent.
 The NAACP, for example, has suggested improving existing utilities and economic sectors rather than building the streetcar system.
 In addition, the streetcar is designed to be symbolic transit, rather than being planned as an essentially functional part of the transit system—or to serve primarily as transportation as such—because Over-the-Rhine is already developing very rapidly without the streetcar.
 Other opponents say that the streetcar serves as a political cover for the easing of development restrictions and that much or all development will be due to the easing of restrictions that would have otherwise been left in place, rather than a streetcar itself.

-Equipment
+Rolling stock

 Five low-floor CAF Urbos 3 streetcars were ordered from Construcciones y Auxiliar de Ferrocarriles (CAF) of Beasain, Spain, with an original delivery date of July 2014.
 The first streetcar vehicle arrived on October 30, 2015.